 Uganda Studies Program

 USP is an integrated study of culture, history, politics, and humanities that allows for a blended classroom and experiential survey of Ugandan life.
 The program includes an experiential course designed especially for USP students, flexible core classroom courses (choosing from religion, history, and literature), and electives from Uganda Christian University’s Honours College.
 Students live in the university dorms in Kampala and have the opportunity for a two-week homestay with an African family.
 Students can complete a Social Work or Global Health track or do the General Studies program, as well as participate in ongoing service projects during the semester.

 LCC International University (Lithuania)

 Lithuania is undergoing intriguing transformation, emerging as a nation in its own right.
 LCC is a four-year educational institution with a North American style of education focused on liberal arts and leadership development.
 LCC is noted for having an international campus community, with students and staff from all over Eastern Europe and faculty from Europe, the United States, and Canada.
 The campus is located in Klaipeda, a port city on the Baltic Sea and a major Eastern European cultural center.
 Courses are taught in English in the core areas of theology, psychology, sociology, writing, and business.
 Students live in dorms with European students and have the opportunity to travel to Russia, Latvia, Estonia, and other Eastern European destinations.
 Students generally enroll in 15 semester hours of credit.

 Other International Study Opportunities

 Other study abroad programs approved by Bethel are available on a semester or interim basis.
 These programs can be arranged for students through the Office of Off-Campus Programs/International Studies.

 Approved Semester Provider Programs

 The Office of Off-Campus Programs/International Studies maintains a list of approved organizations assisting students in their study abroad endeavors.
 Typically open to sophomores and juniors, these programs provide options in numerous locations and disciplines.
-Students can stay enrolled at Bethel and utilize financial aid while participating in an approved provider program.
+Students can stay enrolled at Bethel and utilize most forms of financial aid while participating in an approved provider program.